GoTeamEpsilon/OpenEMR-Cloud/README.md

 #### Provision the server

 1. Using the Elastic IP noted from before, SSH into the server.
 If you aren't sure, please review [How do I SSH into Instances](#how-do-i-ssh-into-instances) section.
-2. Call the following script [assets/ec2/redis-setup.sh](assets/ec2/redis-setup.sh) by running it via `curl -s https://raw.githubusercontent.com/GoTeamEpsilon/OpenEMR-AWS-Guide/master/assets/ec2/redis-setup.sh | sh`.
+2. Setup the server by running the following `curl -s https://raw.githubusercontent.com/GoTeamEpsilon/OpenEMR-AWS-Guide/master/assets/ec2/redis-setup.sh | sh`.
-3. Once the script has completed, run `echo $?` and make sure the value printed to the screen is "**0**".

 #### Lock down the server
 1. In the AWS Management Console, click **EC2** and then click **Running Instances**.